Three-point play

 In basketball, a three-point play is usually achieved by scoring a two-point field goal, being fouled in the act of shooting, and scoring one point on the subsequent free throw.
 Before the three-point field goal was created in the 1960s for professional basketball and 1980s for collegiate basketball, it was the only way to score three points on a single possession.
 It is sometimes called an old-fashioned three-point play to distinguish from the later three-point shot.
 And one is also sometimes used to refer to the extra free throw after a two-point basket.

-In FIBA-sanctioned 3-on-3 play (branded as 3x3), a "three-point" or "four-point play" is possible only under very limited circumstances.
+In FIBA-sanctioned 3-on-3 play (branded as 3x3), a "three-point play" or "four-point play" is possible only under very limited circumstances.
 In that form of the game, field goals taken inside the "three-point" arc are worth only 1 point, and field goals made from outside the arc are worth 2 points.